meanbee/magecert/basics.md

 - Core
 	- Contains core modules developed by Magento.
 - Community
-	- The location of third party modules (extension) that are packaged and released.
+	- The location of third party modules (extensions) that are packaged and released.
 - Local
 	- Installation specific modules, customisations and overrides.